 If all your keywords, including long-tail and location based, are dominated by a high-authority sites – it might make sense to pay for traffic with PPC.

-A cool thing about using PPC in a highly competitive industry is that you don’t need to go through a long setup time to start taking a chunk of traffic from your biggest competitors.
+A cool thing about using Google Adwords management services in a highly competitive industry is that you don’t need to go through a long setup time to start taking a chunk of traffic from your biggest competitors.
 And if you’ve got great landing pages and invest in a smart bidding strategy, you can even get your PPC ads to be in the best position over them.

 5. What can you realistically afford?

 The classic question.
 Of course you can’t have it all, but what can you have?
 How much money is enough to make either PPC or SEO work?

 We’ve found that our clients do best with PPC at $5,000 a month and up, while SEO campaigns can work at $2,000 a month and higher.

 Of course you can start lower than these figures – but just think about this: What are you really getting when you pay less than this?
 With this kind of marketing, getting the data to improve it and make it work won’t be possible with a miniscule budget.

 With something like PPC, the total cost of the service is divided into the media you’re buying, the people you may be paying to do it for you, and any profit margins if you’re hiring someone else to do it for you.
 To take care of these costs and get the data needed to make the campaigns work, you have to be at a baseline level.

 6. So which one do we personally recommend?